A hand gripping a large knife in a dirty tiled bathroom

 You don’t escape the setting.
 It consumes you.

-Gothic Thriller essentials:
+Gothic Thriller Essentials:

 Shutter Island • Crimson Peak • Rebecca